 Biosecurity weeds management

-A weed is a plant that is growing in the wrong place, at the wrong time.
+A weed is a plant that is growing in an area where it is not wanted.

-Some weeds are controlled under legislation due to their detrimental impact on human health, agriculture and our environment.
+Some weeds are controlled by the Biosecurity Act 2015 due to their detrimental impact on human health, agriculture and our environment.

 Council’s Weeds Biosecurity Unit provides the following weed management services: